victoriaolanipekun/SEI56-Project-3/README.md

 <h4>Router</h4>

-In the `router.js` file I defined our API endpoints for the cart
+In the `router.js` file I defined our API endpoints for the cart:

 ```javascript